 See Workup for more detail.

-Patients with severe cases also require supportive therapy and careful management of renal, hepatic, hematologic, and central nervous system complications.
-If renal failure ensues, corticosteroids may be considered.
+Patients with severe cases of leptospirosis also require supportive therapy and careful management of renal, hepatic, hematologic, and central nervous system complications.
+If renal failure ensues, early initiation of hemodialysis or peritoneal dialysis may reduce mortality by nearly two-thirds.
 Additional supportive care may include inotropic agents, diuretics, or ophthalmic drops.

 See Treatment and Medication for more detail.